PROGramm3rsCMS/RemindMe-iOS-App/README.md

 **Required Must-have Stories**

-* Users can create or log in to an account to access the current task.
+- [ ] Users can create or log in to an account to acceess the current task.
-* Users can create a task for their daily schedule.
+- [ ] Users can create a task for their daily schedule.
-* Users can mark the completion of a task.
+- [ ] Users can mark the completion of a task.
-* Users can remove or edit a task altogether.
+- [ ] Users can remove or edit a task.
-* Users can add uncompleted tasks to the next day on the calendar.
+- [ ] Users can add uncompleted tasks to the next day on the calendar.

 **Optional Nice-to-have Stories**